How to Find WooCommerce Returning Customers & Improve Customer Retention

 We consider that we have retained a customer for as long as they consider our products or services as their desired solution.

-When it comes to how to measure customer loyalty, it depends.
+When it comes to measuring customer loyalty analytics, it depends.
 Usually, for subscription-based businesses, we measure how long a customer has been a customer.
-There are other important factors, such as upgrades and months above average.
+Other important factors, such as upgrades and months above average, are also important.
 In other words, how long has this customer subscribed compared to the average customer?
 This critical metric shows you what you are doing differently to keep these long-lasting relationships.

-As for one-time services or products, the repeat purchase ratio is usually a good metric.
+The repeat purchase ratio is usually a good metric for one-time services or products.
 In addition, you should consider other metrics, such as the customer’s lifetime value and the average buying cycle.
 The average buying cycle is good for predicting how long it takes between two orders.

 There are many ways to improve your customer retention metrics.
 In general, strategies fall into a few types: